 #17.
 Expensive skincare products

-On the rare occasions I have the time and inclination to treat myself to a spa day I am more likely to make my own sugar scrub or DIY a facial mask out of egg whites and lemon.
+On the rare occasion I have the time and inclination to treat myself to a spa day I am more likely to make my own sugar scrub or DIY a facial mask out of egg whites and lemon.

 #18.
 Disposable razors